codepath/android_guides/Implementing-a-Heterogenous-ListView.md

 }
 ```

+Note that **once `getItemViewType` is defined**, the `convertView` object is guaranteed to be the "correct" type to ensure that recycling views is relatively straightforward.
 Now we can attach this together within an activity and populate a ListView with:

 ```java
 public class HeterogenousListActivity extends Activity {